nelsonfigueroa/reddit_clone/README.md

 # Reddit Clone

 My own take on Reddit.
 Created to showcase my development abilities.
 Built on Ruby on Rails.
-A Dockerfile is included to make developmnent and previewing more easy.
+A Dockerfile is included to make development and previewing more easy.